rdpate/helpfile/about/about.md

 Text Format
 -----------

-The text format is mostly "plain".
-Any line starting with "#" is a comment and will be ignored.
-This list of requirements must be followed (and should be rewritten):
+The text format is "plain" and denoted with "txt" file extension.
+Any line starting with "#" (no indentation allowed) is a comment and will be ignored.
+This list of requirements must be followed:

 - text MUST be encoded in UTF-8 without a byte-order mark
 - text SHOULD be encoded in ASCII if convenient
 - text MUST NOT be hard-wrapped, it will be wrapped according to the user's preferences and current display (which may not be a terminal)
 - text MUST NOT contain markup not intended to be directly read by a person
 - text MUST NOT have leading blank lines
-- text SHOULD NOT have trailing blank lines
+- text SHOULD NOT have trailing blank lines (including after comment lines are deleted)
-- text lines MUST end with a newline, including the last line
+- lines MUST end with a newline (including the last line)
 - text MUST NOT contain control characters (besides newline), including carriage return and tab
 - for help sections, a synopsis MUST be at the top followed by a blank line if text follows
-- for help sections on commands, the synopsis MUST include the command name and common forms, eg. "command FOO [BAR..]"
+- for help sections on commands, the synopsis MUST include a command name and common forms, eg. "command FOO [BAR..]"
 - for version sections, the version string MUST be the first line followed by a blank line if text follows
     - the version string SHOULD be formatted according to semver.org
     - whether version strings may be compared according to semver.org is OPTIONAL